The Kor Cycle

 ↑ Back to top

-Act V – The Abyss and the Shadow
+Act VI – The Abyss and the Shadow

 Theme: Sacrifice, loss, and the cliffhanger.